 A formal disciplinary investigation may sometimes be required to establish the facts and whether there is a disciplinary case to answer.

-If a formal disciplinary investigation is required, the Council’s Finance and General Purposes Committee will appoint an Investigator who will be responsible for undertaking a fact-finding exercise to collect all relevant information.
+If a formal disciplinary investigation is required, the Council’s Finance and General Purposes Committee (not the personnel committee?) will appoint an Investigator who will be responsible for undertaking a fact-finding exercise to collect all relevant information.
 The Investigator will be independent and will normally be a councillor.
 If the Finance and General Purposes Committee considers that there are no councillors who are independent (for example, because they all have direct involvement in the allegations about the employee), it will appoint someone from outside the Council.
 The Investigator will be appointed as soon as possible after the allegations have been made.
 The Finance and General Purposes Committee will inform the Investigator of the terms of reference of the investigation.
 The terms of reference should specify:

 the allegations or events that the investigation is required to examine